FonGroop/zaliczenia/README.md

 Click on the map to place the marker for the selected point.

+Click the point on the map to show its name.

 Double-click a point in the list to remove it and its marker.

 Zoom out to see markers cluster automatically.